Suppression of the Society of Jesus: Events leading to the Spanish suppression

-The Suppression in Spain and the Spanish colonies, and in its dependency the Kingdom of Naples, was the last of the expulsions, with Portugal (1759) and France (1764) having already set the pattern.
+The Suppression in Spain and the Spanish colonies, and in its dependencies the Kingdom of Naples and Kingdom of Sicily, was the last of the expulsions, with Portugal (1759) and France (1764) having already set the pattern.
 The Spanish crown had already begun a series of administrative and other changes in their overseas empire, such as reorganizing the viceroyalties, rethinking economic policies, and establishing a military, so the expulsion of the Jesuits is seen as part of this general trend known generally as the Bourbon Reforms.
 The reforms aimed to curb American-born Spaniards' increasing autonomy and self-confidence, reassert crown control, and increase revenues.
 Some historians doubt that the Jesuits were guilty of intrigues against the Spanish crown that were used as the immediate cause for the expulsion.

-Contemporaries in Spain attributed the suppression of the Jesuits to the Esquilache Riots, named after the Italian advisor to Bourbon king Carlos III, that erupted after a sumptuary law was enacted.
-The law, placing restrictions on men's wearing of voluminous capes and limiting the breadth of sombreros the men could wear, was seen as an "insult to Castilian pride."
+Contemporaries in Spain attributed the suppression of the Jesuits to the Esquilache Riots, named after the Italian minister to Bourbon King Charles III, that erupted after a sumptuary law was enacted.
+The law, which placed restrictions on men's wearing of voluminous capes and limiting the breadth of sombreros men could wear, was seen as an "insult to Castilian pride."

-King Carlos fled to the countryside when an angry crowd of those resisters converged on the royal palace.
+King Charles fled to the countryside when an angry crowd of those resisters converged on the royal palace.
 The crowd shouted, "Long Live Spain!
 Death to Esquilache!"
 His Flemish palace guard fired warning shots over the people's heads.
 An account says that a group of Jesuit priests appeared on the scene, soothed the protesters with speeches, and sent them home.
-Carlos decided to rescind the tax hike and hat-trimming edict and fire his finance minister.
+Charles decided to rescind the tax hike and hat-trimming edict and fire his finance minister.

 The monarch and his advisers were alarmed by the uprising, which challenged royal authority.
 The Jesuits were accused of inciting the mob and publicly accusing the monarch of religious crimes.
-Pedro Rodríguez de Campomanes, attorney for the Council of Castile, the body overseeing central Spain, articulated this view in a report the king read.
-Charles III ordered convening a special royal commission to draw up a master plan to expel the Jesuits.
+Pedro Rodríguez de Campomanes, attorney for the Council of Castile, the Spanish council of state, articulated this view in a report the King read.
+Charles ordered convening a special royal commission to draw up a master plan to expel the Jesuits.
 The commission first met in January 1767.
 It modeled its plan on the tactics deployed by France's Philip IV against the Knights Templar in 1307 – emphasizing the element of surprise.
-Charles's adviser Campomanes had written a treatise on the Templars in 1747, which may have informed the implementation of the Jesuit suppression.
-One historian states, "Charles III never would have dared to expel the Jesuits had he not been assured of the support of an influential party within the Spanish Church."
+Charles' adviser Campomanes had written a treatise on the Templars in 1747, which may have informed the implementation of the Jesuit suppression.
+One historian states, "[Charles] never would have dared to expel the Jesuits had he not been assured of the support of an influential party within the Spanish Church."
 Jansenists and mendicant orders had long opposed the Jesuits and sought to curtail their power.